Digital-Methods-HASS/Group-43-Final-Project/Final_Project_Redone/README.md

 - `Voices_of_Protest.Rproj` - the RStudio project file.
 - `SOURCES.md` - a list of the historical, methodological, and website sources used in the project.

-## How to reproduce the analysis

-1. Download or clone the entire repository.
-2. Open `Voices_of_Protest.Rproj` in RStudio.
-3. Open `analysis.R`.
-4. Install the packages listed at the top of the script if they are not already installed.
-5. Run the complete script from top to bottom.

-The script imports the semicolon-separated CSV with `read_csv2()`, creates the `figures` and `outputs` folders if needed, and saves the figures and result tables.

 ## Source note

 The dataset contains twelve complete song records.
 The exact lyric webpage used for each transcription was not recorded when the dataset was created.
 This limitation is stated in `data/metadata.csv` rather than assigning sources that cannot be confirmed.